openstack/ironic-specs/specs/kilo/extend-vendor-passthru.rst

 Once we have the generic mechanism mapping all vendor methods, (the second part of the proposal) we can then expose those via our API.
-By issuing a GET on the root vendor element of our API it will return the available methods for that driver or node.
+By issuing a GET on ../vendor_passhru/methods endpoint it will return the available methods for that driver or node.
 For each method, it will include a description, the supported HTTP methods and whether it is a synchronous or asynchronous operation.